KevinJoseph-DataPortfolio/KevinJoseph-DataAnalyticsPortfolio/README_portfolio_main.md

 ## 👤 About

-Data Analyst with 4+ years across pharma (Boehringer Ingelheim, Solvias, Innothera), food manufacturing (Marie SAS) and cosmetics (L'Oréal).
+Data Analyst with 4+ years across pharmaceutical (Boehringer Ingelheim, Solvias, Innothera), food manufacturing (Marie SAS) and cosmetics (L'Oréal).

 I specialize in one thing: turning messy, scattered data into dashboards and decisions that stakeholders actually use.